marderlab/STG-database-project/README.md

 Admin page
 ----------

-From here user accounts can be edited, activated and deactivated for uploads, or deleted.
+From here user accounts can be edited, activated and deactivated for uploads, and deleted.
 The admin may also reset the password for any user, whereupon the server generates a new random password.
 This password must be manually supplied to the user!
 The server will not send an email to the user with this password.
-The Admin should email this password to the user who should then log in and immediate change this password.
+The Admin should email this password to the user who should then log in and immediate change it.

-Note: Deleting a user here does not delete all of the user's uploaded experiments.
+Note: Deleting a user does not delete all of the user's uploaded experiments.
 At present, if you want to delete all of a user's experiments, it must be done one by one from the experiments page.
 Admin can do this.
 One may also write a script to remove them from the .json file processed_data.json, but be careful not to screw up the file!
 Simply